Understanding the 5 forms of silica

 It is a major component of many rocks and minerals, such as quartz, sandstone and granite, and can be found in soil, clay and volcanic ash.
 Silica is also present in bodies of water, including oceans, lakes and rivers, and can be found in plants, animals and even in the human body.

-Amorphous silica refers to a form of silica that lacks a crystalline structure.
+Amorphous silica lacks a crystalline structure.
 It consists of randomly arranged silicon and oxygen atoms.
-This (random) arrangement gives amorphous silica unique and beneficial properties.
+This random arrangement gives amorphous silica unique and beneficial properties.

 Dust to Dust Non-Toxic Insect Powder

-• In tire production: Amorphous silica is used as a reinforcing filler in tire manufacturing.
-It improves the traction, grip and overall performance of the tires, especially in wet conditions.
+• In tire production: Acts as a reinforcing filler, improving tire traction, grip and overall performance, especially in wet conditions.

-• In shoe soles: Amorphous silica is a common ingredient in rubber compounds used for crafting athletic and performance footwear.
-It fortifies the shoe soles, boosting their durability, flexibility and traction.
-With its assistance, the soles gain a better grip on various surfaces, resist wear and tear and exhibit improved overall performance and longevity.
+• In shoe soles: Fortifies rubber compounds in athletic and performance footwear, enhancing durability, flexibility and traction.
+This makes them ideal for sports by helping soles gain better grip on various surfaces, resist wear and tear and achieve improved overall performance and longevity.

-• In bricks: Crystalline silica fortifies the very foundation of these building blocks.
-When incorporated into the brick mixture, crystalline silica serves as a vital filler, bestowing unparalleled strength and structural integrity upon the final product.
+• In bricks: Strengthens the foundation of bricks.
+When added to the mixture, it acts as a vital filler, enhancing the brick's strength and structural integrity.

 Is crystalline silica more toxic than amorphous silica?